 Flower Colors: a wide variety of bright colors

 Snow Crocuses are native to Southern Europe and Asia.
+However, these hardy flowers are found around the world.
 Crocuses are as popular in other parts of the world, as they are in your own backyard.
 Their early blooms brighten up the landscape around the world with white, yellow, blue, and light orange flowers above thin grass-like leaves.
 These small plants grow just 3-4 inches tall.
 Best of all, they are easy to grow and very prolific.

 While many people refer to crocus as bulbs, these plants actually grow from corms, a bulb-like stem.

 Not only are crocuses good flowers in the garden, but they also make good houseplants.
 You can easily force Snow Crocus to bloom indoors.
+So, when you buy corms, save a few for planting indoors over the long, colorless winter months.
 Learn how to Force Bulbs.

 Did you know?
 The word “Crocus” is Latin for Saffron.
 Knowing this, it should not surprise you that Saffron comes from the stigma of the Saffron Crocus.
 But, it takes thousands of flowers to get an ounce of Saffron.

-Crocus is grown from corms, a bulb-like stem.
-The mother corm produces several baby corms, then usually die in the same year.
+While many people refer to them as bulbs, Saffron and snow crocus are actually grown from corms, a bulb-like stem.
+The mother corm produces several baby corms.
+Then, the mother corm usually dies in the same year.
 The new corms can be dug up and separated to be replanted.
 Make sure to mark and keep colors separate, if you want to create a design in the new bed.

 Bulb Planting Depth: 3 to 4 inches deep.